-The three dominant determinants are: firm headcount, location, and the type of work--or Areas of Practice (AOP)--an applicant lawyer or firm does.
-Other factors that come into play include: time in practice, practice management procedures employed, industry standards, claims history, and various selected policy features including types and sizes of deductibles and limits.
+The three dominant determinants are firm headcount, location, and the type of work--or Areas of Practice (AOP)--an applicant lawyer or firm does.
+Other factors that come into play include time in practice, practice management procedures employed, industry standards, claims history, and various selected policy features including types and sizes of deductibles and limits.

 The first firm characteristic that impacts premium price is the number of attorneys in your firm.
-The principle is simple: the more attorneys in the firm, the more matters and clients the firm can handle; more work equals more risk; and more risk equals higher price.
+The principle is simple: the more attorneys in the firm, the more matters, and clients the firm can handle; more work equals more risk, and more risk equals higher price.
 All else being equal then, a solo attorney is less expensive to insure than a two-attorney firm.

 Having said that, though, experience shows that the curve does eventually flatten.
 So, if your firm grows from a sole practitioner to two attorneys, you can anticipate your premium to double, but if you add a third attorney to the roster, the next percentage increase may not be as large.
 Indeed, firms with more than two attorneys could actually receive a size of firm discount or credit ranging from 3-10% for a 3-5 attorney firm up to 30-40% for firms with over 20 employed attorneys.

 The rating--i.e. pricing--for the number of attorneys is also affected by the hours each attorney works.
 Annual hours worked or billed is considered an indicator of risk because it speaks to the volume of matters the attorney handles.
-Many carriers will have a standard rating for full time attorneys (usually measured at 1000 hours or more per year) and lower rates for those who work reduced hours.
+Many carriers will have a standard rating for full-time attorneys (usually measured at 1000 hours or more per year) and lower rates for those who work reduced hours.

 The Protexure Lawyers program, for example, regularly provides a discount of 50% for attorneys working between 500-1,000 hours per year and an 80% discount for attorneys working less than 500 hours per year.
-Under that rate scheme, a firm that has two attorneys working 2,000 hours, one attorney working 800 hours, and one working 400 hours will be rated based on 2.7 full time equivalent attorneys.
+Under that rate scheme, a firm that has two attorneys working 2,000 hours, one attorney working 800 hours, and one working 400 hours will be rated based on 2.7 full-time equivalent attorneys.

-The balance of hours worked to premium rate is complicated however, demonstrated by the fact that different carriers treat part-time attorneys differently.
-Indeed, while some carriers will cover part-timers for less or even for free as an add on to a policy covering full-timers, others are not willing to insure part-timers at all, figuring that their reduction in hours or matters is potentially counterbalanced by an increased risk that the attorney’s practice skills will erode when practicing fewer hours or on an inconsistent basis.
+The balance of hours worked to premium rate is complicated, however, demonstrated by the fact that different carriers treat part-time attorneys differently.
+Indeed, while some carriers will cover part-timers for less or even for free as an add on to a policy covering full-timers, others are not willing to ensure part-timers at all, figuring that their reduction in hours or matters is potentially counterbalanced by an increased risk that the attorney’s practice skills will erode when practicing fewer hours or on an inconsistent basis.

 Carriers will also evaluate the number of support staff you have compared to your firm’s annual revenue and case volume to determine if the number of attorneys in the firm is appropriate for the level of business handled.
 Firms out of balance will see pricing adjusted accordingly.

 A firm’s location will always have an impact on the cost of a policy.
-Rates can vary significantly state to state as they reflect the insurance company’s assessment of the litigiousness and cost of handling losses in a given jurisdiction.
+Rates can vary significantly from state to state as they reflect the insurance company’s assessment of the litigiousness and cost of handling losses in a given jurisdiction.

-In larger states there may also be rate differences by county, or rural vs. urban influences on the cost of claims.
+In larger states, there may also be rate differences by county, or rural vs. urban influences on the cost of claims.
 If claims activity is historically high in a particular area, that location will be rated higher for risk, resulting in a higher premium.
 Area of Practice rates can also vary by state.

-Further, insurance rates can change annually as more claims are filed and the insurance carrier gets a better snap shot of the risks associated with the location and area of practice.
+Further, insurance rates can change annually as more claims are filed and the insurance carrier gets a better snapshot of the risks associated with the location and area of practice.
 Unfortunately then, your premium might increase from one year to the next even if you have not made an error or had a claim filed against you, simply because of the number of claims your carrier experienced in your state the prior year.